 - ⅓ cup olive oil

-- 1 tbsp fresh thyme, chopped fresh rosemary or parsley would work well here too...
+- 1 tablespoon fresh thyme, chopped fresh rosemary or parsley would work well here too...

 - 1 pinch Papa Joe's Salt or a pinch each of salt and pepper